leenasmushrooms/web/src/pages/index.md

 language: en
 type: 1
 image: /img/leenas-mushroom-183.jpg
-description: Our story success is scattered with challenges that we had to face throughout the journey; each challenge was a new opportunity which made us better and stronger.
-Unlike other mushroom consultants, we are the only high-tech mushroom farm consultants who have seen the complete life cycle of mushroom business.
+description: Unlike other mushroom consultants, we are the only high-tech mushroom farm consultants who have seen the complete life cycle of mushroom business.
 We have set up our own high-tech farm, we have our own spawn lab, and we cultivate and market our mushrooms and that gives us the expertise we claim.
 Below you can find some common challenges a mushroom cultivator may have to face.
 ---